diezcami/arctic-fox-theme/_posts/2020-07-11-openwrt-alert.md

 Now create a group chat in the Telegram app and invited my new bot.
 To retrieve that group chat's telegram "ID", you can invoke `getUpdates` to see all active chats your bot is in (which should just be the single one you added it to).
 I use `jq` to parse out the appropriate value.

+_NOTE: if this is a group chat you'll need to do some extra steps - see this [StackOverflow post](https://stackoverflow.com/questions/38565952/how-to-receive-messages-in-group-chats-using-telegram-bot-api)_

 Replace `$APIKEY` with your api key.

 ```bash